MBTI Alternatives

 Don't throw away your MBTI result—treat it as a hypothesis about your self-perception.
 "I think I'm an INTJ" becomes "I perceive myself as analytical and independent."

-The most valuable insight is where self-perception and peer perception diverge.
-Maybe you think you're highly creative, but others see you as analytical.
+The most valuable insight is where self-perception and behavior diverge.
+Maybe you see yourself as deliberate, but timing games show impatience under pressure.
 That gap is worth exploring.

 Step 4: Iterate over time

 Self-awareness is a practice, not a one-time test.
-Periodic 360 reviews show how perceptions change as you grow and as your context evolves.
+Repeated games and assessments show how your pattern changes as you grow and as your context evolves.

 Frequently Asked Questions